SMHendryx/SortFeatureSubsets/README.md

 # SortFeatureSubsets
 Scala application that generates the power set of a set of strings and writes to application.conf files and sorts the subsets of features by a specified type of value (such as F1, precision, or recall in IR).
 Useful for machine learning feature selection.

+In current configuration, will not run.
+Needs REACH dependencies.
+Documented here for application to other problems.

 Run with Scala Build Tool.

 To generate power set of config files: